Special forces of Israel: Sayeret units today

-All combat brigades in the IDF have a unit with improved weaponry and training used for reconnaissance and special forces missions, trained to use advanced weapons and reconnaissance technology, as well as hand-to-hand combat.
+All combat brigades in the IDF include a unit with improved weaponry and training used for reconnaissance and special forces missions, trained to use advanced weapons and reconnaissance technology, as well as hand-to-hand combat.
 Historically the brigades used to only have one company-sized unit outfitted to do this job, known as Palsar (Hebrew contraction of: פלוגת-סיור, Plugat Siyur (singular) / Plugot Siyur (plural), "Reconnaissance Company").
-Although the Palsar are mostly oriented at battlefield support (which is their raison d'être), many have participated in special operations during recent years.
-All infantry units as well as some armored units have Palsar.
+Although the Palsar are mostly oriented at battlefield support (which is their raison d'être), many have participated in special operations over the years.

-While in the past there were differences between the Siyur units, due to the experiences of the past decades the IDF is now consolidating them into larger units with many different capabilities: battalion-sized units called Gadsar (contraction of Gdud Siyur, "Reconnaissance battalion").
+While in the past there were differences between the Siyur units, learning from past events and in order to improve and develop their forces, the IDF has consolidating them into larger units with many different capabilities: battalion-sized units called Gadsar (contraction of Gdud Siyur, "Reconnaissance battalion").
 Each Gadsar is made up of three specialized Plugot (companies): demolitions and combat engineering (Plugat Habalah Handasit, or Palhan), reconnaissance (Plugat Siyur, Palsar) and anti-tank (Pluga Neged Tankim, or Palnat).

-On late December 2015, some Ground Force special forces units have been assembled in the Oz Brigade.
+In late December 2015, several IDF special forces units were transferred to the Oz Brigade.

 Other SF units or Sayaret are larger units, operating directly under the General Staff.
 They are tasked with the most sensitive missions but they also support other conventional and SF units, if needed.
 Those units are Sayeret Matkal, Shayetet 13 and Shaldag.